 Or use a container with a fitted lid and your immersion circulator inserted into the lid.

-Or cover your pot with aluminum foil, tightly around the immersion circulator.
-Or, the more expensive solution…purchase a sous vide water oven so there is virtually no evaporation.
+Another option is to cover your pot with aluminum foil, tightly around the immersion circulator.
+And then there is always the more expensive solution…purchase a sous vide water oven so there is virtually no evaporation.

 Never Use A Voltage Transformer With Your Sous Vide Cooker

 If you’re tempted to take your sous vide cooker travelling with you, don’t.
 It’s fine if you’re travelling locally but if you’re going overseas, think again.